 Sorry for the nude-ish photo and the crappy angle – I took it myself, with a phone.
 That first line down my back was trees, the second one were different grass pollens and the third one was indoor allergies (cats, dogs, dust mites, molds, etc).

 You see that big angry one in the first row?
 That’s oak.
 Guess what we have a lot of in Virginia.
 Hell, my neighborhood is called Scarlet OAKS.

 I think the only trees I wasn’t allergic to we don’t even have in Virginia.

-I go get into the symptoms of Hay Fever or seasonal allergies – you know it if you have it.
+I won’t get into the symptoms of hay fever or seasonal allergies – you know it if you have it.